UBCEnvision/UBCEnvision.github.io/blog/_posts/2019-01-05-year-in-review.md

 - Former Members of Envision organized the first annual [Innovation OnBoard Competition](http://www.innovationonboard.ca)
 - Envision showcased its projects at [Honeywell](https://www.honeywell.com)

-## In addition to the above achievements and external events, Envision introduced a few new activities to the internal organization:
+## In addition to the above achievements and external events, Envision introduced a few new activities to the internal organization

 - Monthly General Meetings
 - Speakers’ Series: [Introduction to Python](http://www.ubcenvision.com/blog/2018/09/29/Quick-Data-Analysis-with-Python.html)